Three-Step Writing Process for Business Communications

 - Increased profits

-Business writing skills are a necessary skill-set for marketers to master.
-As part of the job, a marketing professional must write advertising copy, press releases, sales copy, internal reports, social media postings, blog posts, and much more content as part of their job duty.
+Business writing skills are a necessary skill-set for any business professional to master.
+For example, a marketing professional must write advertising copy, press releases, sales copy, internal reports, social media postings, blog posts, and much more content as part of their job duty.

 Analyze the Situation